Calibration check monitor

 Calibration Check Monitor

-The Calibration Check Monitor ("calChecker") is a tool to check the proper execution of the calibration plan.
-If missing or outdated calibrations are found, it indicates required actions.
+The Calibration Check Monitor ("calChecker") checks the proper execution of the calibration plan.
+It looks for all science data taken in the night and then checks for all required calibrations being completely available and within their validity range.
+If missing or outdated calibrations are discovered, it indicates required actions.

-• Day by day in the configured time range, all science setups are selected.
-This is done based on header information which is replicated from the mountain to Garching.
+• In the configured time range (7 days by agreement), all science setups are analyzed.
+This is done with header information which is replicated from Paranal to Garching within minutes after acquisition.

 • A setup is defined as a combination of science raw file type (e.g. imaging), instrument keys (e.g. filter, grism), and detector keys (e.g. binning, read mode).
-All science files taken with the same setup are treated the same, like in calOBbuilder.
+All science files taken with the same setup in the same night are treated in the same way , like in calOBbuilder.

-• calChecker uses OCA technology (like the DataOrganizer DO) to find file types, and based on those, associations with calibrations.
+Tool. calChecker is a script-based wrapper around the OCA association engine (also used by the DataOrganizer DO) to find file types, and based on those, associations with calibrations.
 The OCA configuration includes file types, number of files, validity ranges, and association rules (like "find next"; "find closest in time"; "find on same date").
-The list of required calibrations is then searched for in the existing header list.

 • complete (flag OK)